tracktownsoftware/NETFrameworkWPFControl_VS2022v17.3_ToolboxBug/README.md

 - WPFCustomControls_VS2019VS2022 - Builds an msi installer that includes WpfCustomControlLibrary, WpfCustomControlLibrary.DesignTools for VS2022, and WpfCustomControlLibrary.Design for VS2019.
 - WPFCustomControls_VS2022 - Builds an msi installer that includes  WpfCustomControlLibrary and only WpfCustomControlLibrary.DesignTools for VS2022. *This is only for targeted testing of VS2022 and DesignTools*

-**Note: The above installer projects use the Microsoft Visual Studio Installer Projects 2022 extension**
+**Note: The above installer projects use the Microsoft Visual Studio Installer Projects 2022 extension.
+For convenience I created installers (setup.exe and WpfCustomControlLibrary.msi) and put them in WPFCustomControls_VS2019VS2022 and WPFCustomControls_VS2022 subfolders in the "Installers" folder.
+Both installers install to "Program Files (x86)" and make WOW6432Node registry entries.**

 The RegisterMetaData class implements Microsoft.VisualStudio.DesignTools.Extensibility.Metadata.IProvideAttributeTable.
-The bug is VS2022 v17.3.x does not use this code to filter which .NET Framework WPF controls initialize into the VS toolbox."
+The bug is VS2022 v17.3.x does not use this code to filter which .NET Framework WPF controls initialize into the VS 2022 toolbox.
 ```
 // Specify which controls initialize into the VS2022 toolbox
 builder.AddCustomAttributes("WpfCustomControlLibrary.CustomControl1", new ToolboxBrowsableAttribute(true));
 builder.AddCustomAttributes("WpfCustomControlLibrary.CustomControl2", new ToolboxBrowsableAttribute(false));
 ```
 _Update: VS2022 v17.2.7 was pulling this ToolboxBrowsableAttribute information from a Design.dll assembly in our control library intended for VS2019; Microsoft corrected this but still has not added ToolboxBrowsableAttribute support in the DesignTools.dll assembly for VS2022._

-This GitHub repo is a work-in-progress.
-Check back later for improved description and VS2022 toolbox image examples.

-In the "Installers" folder I uploaded installers made from installer projects in WpfCustomControlLibrary.sln.
-Copy the setup.exe and WpfCustomControlLibrary.msi to a test machine from one of the subfolders below:
-1. "WPFCustomControls_VS2019VS2022 x86" has design-time support in VS2019 and VS2022.
-The old WPF surface in VS2019 uses design.dll and the new WPF surface in VS2022 uses designtools.dll.
-The library is installed to "Program Files (x86)" and makes WOW6432Node registry entries.
-To create this installer build WPFCustomControls_VS2019VS2022.vdproj.

-2. "WPFCustomControls_VS2022 x86" has WPF surface design-time support in VS2022 provided by the designtools.dll.
-The library is installed to "Program Files (x86)" and makes WOW6432Node registry entries.
-To create this installer build WPFCustomControls_VS2022.vdproj with TargetPlatorm x86.